Choosing a qualified builder or tradesperson

 - get at least three quotes using the same plans

-- check the public licensing register to make sure they are licenced in South Australia
+- check the public licensing register to make sure they are licensed in South Australia

 - check the public assurances register to see if Consumer and Business Services (CBS) has had concerns about their work